ARM-software/psa-api/doc/ext-pqc/api/slhdsa.rst

 .. rubric:: Contexts

-Contexts are not supported in the current version of this specification because there is no suitable signature interface that can take the context as a parameter.
+From release 1.3.1 this specification includes functions that take non-empty contexts.

-A empty context string is used when computing or verifying SLH-DSA signatures.
+The default signature functions use an empty context string when computing or verifying ML-DSA signatures.

-A future version of this specification may add suitable functions and extend this algorithm to support contexts.
+To use a non-default context, you must use the `with_context()` functions.

 .. macro:: PSA_ALG_SLH_DSA
     :definition: ((psa_algorithm_t) 0x06004000)